oneapi-src/oneDNN/source/programming_model.rst

 logical tensor is not mutable, users must create a new logical tensor with the same ID to pass any new additional information to oneDNN Graph implementation.
-Users should guarantee that the logical tensor ID is unique within the graph which the logcial tensor belongs to.
+Users should guarantee that the logical tensor ID is unique within the graph which the logical tensor belongs to.

 .. literalinclude:: code_snippets/logical_tensor.hpp
    :language: cpp